ReactForBeginners/course-overview/lecture1/README.md

 ## Inverse data flow

 We've talked a lot about how data only flows one way in React, downstream, from parent to child.
-That's not entirely true, as its possible to support an inverse data flow.
+That's not entirely true, as it's possible to support an inverse data flow.

 An example is when a form component deep into the hirearchy need to change the state in a component higher up the hirearchy.